serversorcerer/aws-govcloud-cosmos-project/README.md

 # COSMOS Project — AWS GovCloud Reference Architecture

-This project models a real-world, multi-environment AWS GovCloud network architecture aligned with how SBS and COSMOS mission teams operate.

-It is built entirely with **CloudFormation** and simulates:
+This project models a real-world, multi-environment AWS GovCloud network architecture reflecting patterns used by SBS and COSMOS mission teams.
+It is built entirely with **CloudFormation** and demonstrates:

 - Segmented VPCs for Dev, Shared Services, and Prod
 - Centralized routing using AWS Transit Gateway (TGW)
 - Propagation via a single TGW Route Table